-I am a data scientist with a background in applied mathematics, consulting, educational technology, bioinformatics, evolutionary biology, physics, and information theory, among others.
-For the past eight years I have built data-driven products, created novel statistical methods for extracting information and visualizing data, and presented detailed analyses to a huge variety of audiences including executives, customers, and academics.
+I am a data scientist with an extensive background in applied mathematics, consulting, software development, educational technology, bioinformatics, evolutionary biology, physics, and information theory, among others.
+I have built data-driven products, created novel statistical methods for extracting information and visualizing data, and presented detailed analyses to a huge variety of audiences including executives, customers, and academics.

 Created ALEKS PPL, an artificial intelligence based mathematics placement system.
-Implemented placement programs at ~100 universities including technology integrations (SSO, data feeds, etc.), institutional policies, data analysis, marketing strategy, training, and conference presentations.
+Implemented placement programs at ~100 universities including systems integrations (single sign-on, automated data feeds, etc.), institutional policies, data analysis, marketing strategy, training, and conference presentations.
 Developed an analytics platform for placement data and assisted numerous schools in their research.
-[Publication, Publication]

 Research in bioinformatics, evolutionary game theory, machine learning, statistical inference, and biochemistry, among others.
 We created phenotype sequencing, a method of determining which genes are causal for a given phenotype using high-throughput sequencing.
 We also created a machine learning based strategy for the iterated prisoner's dilemma.
 See below for more publications.

-Doctoral research in Evolutionary Game Theory.
+Doctoral research in Evolutionary Game Theory and Information Theory.
 Taught many courses from basic math through Calculus III.
 Five appearances on the list of instructors rated outstanding (top 10%) by students at the University of Illinois.
 Nominated for multiple departmental and campus-wide teaching awards.